apollographql/apollo-federation-subgraph-compatibility/SUBGRAPH_GUIDE.md

    need to make additional edits to the `docker-compose.yml` file, your edits should only affect the `products` service defined.
-4. Test only your library by running `make setup` and `make test subgraph={YOUR_IMPLEMENTATION_FOLDER_NAME}` and the results will be outputted to `results.md`
+4. Test only your library by running `make setup` and `make test subgraph={YOUR_IMPLEMENTATION_FOLDER_NAME}` and the results will be outputted to `results.mdx`
 5. Copy the `.github/workflows/templates/test-subgraph-library.yaml.template` and rename
    it to include the name of your library under `.github/workflows/test-subgraph-<library>.yaml`
    - This is a workflow that will be triggered for PRs opened against your implementation.